List of concepts in Artemis Fowl: Shielding

 A shield is a form of magic which allows the user to stay invisible to most observers.
 Fairies shield by increasing their heart rate, causing their bodies to vibrate so quickly that they are never in one place long enough to be seen by the naked eye.
 Usually, when using the shield, the fairy encounters resistance from non-vibrating clothing, equipment, etc., which causes a slight shimmer in the air.
 A shielded fairy would cause any object they were sitting upon to shatter under the high vibrations.
 Fairies have difficulty shielding in areas with high levels of radiation, like northern Russia.

 A shielded fairy can also be seen by if an anti-shield filter or by a high-speed camera, but requires viewers to look at the video frame by frame.
 In The Atlantis Complex, Butler and Juliet see a shielded fairy using a type of sunglasses that Artemis had created which enable the wearer to see through fairy shields.
-However, rats and two species of monkey can naturally see through the shield.
+Rats and two species of monkey can naturally see through the shield.